The Fat Happy Dragon Company (FHDC):

 T-Shirts!
 Fat Happy Dragon Co.
 T’s are available at Big Sky Printwear (bigskyprintwear.com).
 They’re updating their website, so you won’t be able to purchase on line for another week or two, but you can already call them and order.
 I’m selling through them in order to keep purchase price down; if you order through me so that you can ‘support your local starving artist’, I’ll add $10 so that I see some profit.
 Take your choice… See two examples below.

 The “Book Dragon” ceramic sculpture is finished! - four views below.
 You can see the whole process (misadventure?) of making it on my blog page on this site.
 This piece was auctioned off at the Holter Museum of Art’s annual fundraising Gala, with 100% of the purchase price benefiting the Holter (I emphasize that I got nothing except the satisfaction of contributing to a good cause).
-The purchaser indicated that he may place it on exhibit in the Helena College or Helena Public library… TBD.
+The purchaser has donated it to the Helena College Library for their permanent collection.

 This sculpture of the "Book Dragon" stands as a tribute to David—a devoted bibliophile whose love for books was nothing short of legendary.
 I knew David only casually; a volunteer at the Holter who was always either reading or telling others about what he had recently read, his bag of books sitting by the desk.
 But I felt strongly that the Holter’s decision to honor him through artworks incorporating books is an appropriate memorial.